-Clearly your club's most important asset, you must have a minimum of fourteen (14) players in your squad at all times.
+6. PlayersClearly your club's most important asset, you must have a minimum of fourteen (14) players in your squad at all times.
 Each player has seven main skills that determine their ability.
 They are:

 Bowling - Important for all players that are going to bowl.
 This is the primary skill for determining a bowler's overall skill.

 Fielding - Important for all your players.
 They do say that catches win matches, and if your team's fielding is not up to scratch, then you will not catch those catches.
-It also has a small effect on a player WK ability.
+It also has a small effect on a players WK ability.
 As has been mentioned above however, this is not the lone skill in determining a players fielding ability.

 All of these abilities can be improved by giving your player individual training.
 As in real life, generally you will see your younger players improving their skills faster than older ones, although there are two exceptions (concentration and consistency).
 Read the Nets section to find out more about this.